 21 Oct 1794 the capture of the French 40-gun frigate Révolutionnaire by the Artois, when cruising in company with the frigates Arethusa, Diamond, Captain Sir William Sidney Smith, and Galatea, off Ushant.

-2 Jan 1795, following rumours that the Brest fleet had sailed, the frigates Flora, Arethusa, and Diamond, Captain Sir William Sidney Smith, were despatched from Falmouth to ascertain the truth.
-The entered the port of Brest at about 1400 on the 3rd, and departed the following morning having confirmed that the French fleet had sailed, along with other intelligence.
+2 Jan 1795, following rumours that the Brest fleet had departed, the frigates Flora, Arethusa, and Diamond, Captain Sir William Sidney Smith, were despatched from Falmouth to ascertain the truth.
+The entered the port of Brest at about 1400 on the 3rd, and departed the following morning having confirmed that the French fleet had departed, along with other intelligence.

 9 May 1795 the frigates Melampus, Diamond, Captain Sir William Sidney Smith, Hébé, Niger and Syren captured a valuable convoy off the coast of France.

 18 Mar 1796 Captain Sir William Sidney Smith, of the Diamond, having already sounded the entrance to the port of Herqu, entered the port accompanied by the brig Liberty, and lugger Aristocrat : whilst there the Etourdie corvette, four brigs, two sloops, and one of two armed luggers, were set on fire and destroyed.